Zero-Shot Learning for Requirements Classification: An Exploratory Study: Zero-Shot Learning

-The \textit{contextual word embedding-based} approach adopted in our study is depicted in Figure \ref{ZSLApproach}.
-We illustrate this approach with a simple example.
-Suppose we have a requirement: \textit{``CNG shall support mechanisms for secure authentication and communication with the remote management system''}.
-We want to classify this requirement according to these two labels: ``Usability'' and ``Security''.
-We feed these three word sequences (a requirement plus two labels) into a LM to produce three contextual word embeddings.
-We then compute the $Cosine$ similarity\footnote{The $Cosine$ similarity function is the standard way to compute semantic similarity between a label and a text \cite{mikolov2013efficient,pennington2014glove,bojanowski2017enriching,ethayarajh2019contextual}.} between each label and the requirement and obtained two similarity scores: $0.86$ for Security and $0.25$ for Usability.
+The \textit{contextual word embedding-based} approach adopted in our study (Figure \ref{ZSLApproach}) can be explained using a simple example: Given a requirement ``\textit{CNG shall support mechanisms for secure authentication and communication with the remote management system}'' and two class labels as ``usability'' and ``security'', we want to find out if the requirement should be classified into the ``usability'' or the ``security'' class.
+ZSL performs this classification task by taking the three word sequences (the requirement statement plus the two labels) as input to a PLM to produce three contextual word embeddings.
+It then compares the requirement with each label using the $Cosine$ similarity function\footnote{The $Cosine$ similarity function is the standard way to compute semantic similarity between a label and a text \cite{mikolov2013efficient,pennington2014glove,bojanowski2017enriching,ethayarajh2019contextual}.}.
+The comparison will return $n$ similarity scores, each score for a label and the requirement pair.
+The pair with the highest similarity score means that the requirement belongs to the category denoted by its associated label.
+In our example, ZSL would return two similarity scores: $0.86$ for the ``security'' label and the given requirement, and $0.25$ for the ``usability'' label and the given requirement.
 Based on these scores, we deduce that the given requirement is a security requirement.

-Clearly, the accuracy of this approach highly depends on the choice of 1) the \textbf{labels} and 2) the \textbf{LMs}.
-The above example only shows single word labels, but to fully exploit the benefit and potential of ZSL and contextual word-embeddings for requirements classification, our study will investigate different label configurations.
-For example, by composing the Usability label as “instructive, easy, helpful, useful,learnable, explainable, affordable, intuitive, or understandable”, the LM can produce a more meaningful embedding that can capture a range of connotations of the Usability requirement, rather than just its face value.
-Our study will explore different LMs, to find out which one is most effective for requirements classification.
+The above example shows that the accuracy of the embedding-based ZSL approach depends highly on the choice of 1) the \textbf{labels} and 2) the \textbf{PLMs}.
+Whereas the above example only uses single word labels (i.e., ``usability'' and ``security''), our study will investigate different label configurations.
+For example, by composing the usability label using a set of synonyms and related words, such as instructive, easy, helpful, useful, learnable, explainable, intuitive, and understandable, the LM can produce a more dynamic embedding that can capture a range of connotations of the usability requirements.